zedix/awesome-html-css/README.md

 > [!TIP]
 > With all the new web features right on their way (view-transitions, @​starting-style, calc-size(), speculation rules, style and container queries, relative color syntax, ... the list goes on and on), it's time to face it... 🫣👇 — <a href="https://x.com/stefanjudis/status/1801176094243991995">Stefan Judis</a> <p><img src="https://pbs.twimg.com/media/GP8PXZBXsAAnFP_?format=jpg&name=large" height="280"/></p>

+> [!TIP]
+> Prepare to be dazzled by a symphony of fluidity, dynamism, and expressive power as we unveil the [next generation of web UI](https://io.google/2025/explore/pa-keynote-15).
+It’s a world where user experiences transcend the ordinary and developers become true visual orchestrators.
+Discover how you can turn 7,000 lines of JavaScript into a mere 7 lines of declarative HTML and CSS, unlocking unprecedented levels of efficiency and elegance.

 ## HTML

 - [The `<dialog>` element](./resources/html-dialog-element.md)